FinQuiz blog post: concept guide + lecture video + Level I resources.

-Understanding Market Organization and Structure for CFA Level 1
+Market Organization and Structure (CFA® Level I)

 Watch the full lecture here: